ritikparmar45/three-way-matching/README.md

 - **GET `/api/match/:poNumber`**: Retrieve the matching results and details for a specific PO.
 - **GET `/api/documents/:id?type=po`**: Retrieve details of a specific parsed document.

+## 🧪 Testing with Postman
+A pre-configured Postman collection is included in this repository.
+Please import the `Three_Way_Match_Engine.postman_collection.json` file into your Postman workspace to easily test the APIs.

 ## 🧠 Matching Logic & Rules
 The engine performs validation at the **item level (SKU)**.